twitter/ios-twitter-image-pipeline/README.md

 ### Caches

-There are 3 separate caches for each _image pipeline_: the rendered in-memory cache, the in-memory cache, and the on-disk cache.
+There are 3 separate caches for each _image pipeline_: the rendered in-memory cache, the image data in-memory cache, and the on-disk cache.
 Entries in the caches are keyed by an _image identifier_ which is provided by the creator of the fetch request or automatically generated from the image fetch's URL.

 - The _On-Disk Cache_ will maintain both the latest partial image and the largest completed image for an _image identifier_
-- The _In-Memory Cache_ will maintain the largest matching UIImage (based on the image identifier), but has no bias to the image being rendered/decoded or not
+- The _Image Data In-Memory Cache_ will maintain the largest matching image data (based on the image identifier), but is not decoded
 - The _Rendered In-Memory Cache_ will maintain the 3 most recently sized and rendered/decoded UIImages that match (based on the image identifier)

 The image will simultaneously be loaded into memory (as raw bytes) and